Wasserstein Distance, Fourier Series and Applications: Wasserstein Distance and Fourier Series

 \subsection{The 2-Wasserstein distance.}

-As is perhaps not surprising, $W_2$ is special: the linearized $W_2$ distance and Sobolev space $\dot H^{-1}$ are naturally related (see Otto \& Villani \cite{otto} or the textbook of Villani \cite[\S 7.6]{villani}): if $\mu$ is a measure and $d\mu$ is an infinitesimally small perturbation, then
+As is perhaps not surprising, $W_2$ is special: the linearized $W_2$ distance and Sobolev space $\dot H^{-1}$ are naturally related (see Otto \& Villani \cite[\S 7]{otto} or the textbook of Villani \cite[\S 7.6]{villani}): if $\mu$ is a measure and $d\mu$ is a small perturbation, then

+where the $o(\|d \mu\|)$ term goes faster to 0 than linearly as $\|d\mu\| \rightarrow 0$.
+A rigorous formulation can be found in the book of Villani \cite[Exercise 22.20]{villani2} and states that for $h$ being smooth, bounded and compactly supported